Does 17-year sentence for Brady Robertson set standard for fatalities caused while driving high, and raise the bar for alcohol-related deaths?

 Robertson’s sentence goes beyond that of a Quebec man who in April of this year was given 16 years for killing a family of four while driving drunk.
 It was one of the longest sentences handed out for impaired driving in the province.

-Anna Martin, Carolina’s sister, speaking outside the courthouse from a prepared statement, lamented that “no sentence would ever be enough.”
+Anna Martin, Karolina’s sister, speaking outside the courthouse from a prepared statement, lamented that “no sentence would ever be enough.”

 “I am beyond disgusted with the justice system that someone who takes away four lives gets so little time,” she said.
 “During these two years not only did Brady take away our girls, he dragged us through the court system by trying not to plead guilty and during this time neither he nor his family showed any remorse whatsoever, quite the opposite actually.”